toogad/PooPyLab_Project/README.md

         Available packages like openPyXL can be used to pipe the output to an Excel spreadsheet.

+        Alternatively, .csv files can be used to store the results.

     3.6 Storage and Reloading of Simulation Results PooPyLab shall be able to store the simulation results, reload the